rakibhhridoy/HandlingImbalancedDataset-Business/readme.md

 customers are not charged for items that they did not purchase. <br>
 This dataset is a bespoke dataset which contains transactions made by credit cards.
 This dataset contains transactions, where we have 180 frauds out of 4700 transactions.
 The dataset is highly imbalanced, the positive class (frauds) account for 3.83% of all transactions.
 It contains only numerical input variables which are the result of a PCA transformation.
 The input features are transformed to maintain the confidentiality of the original features and more background information about the data.
 Features PC1, PC2, … PC5 are the principal components obtained with PCA, the only feature which have not been transformed with PCA is 'ID' and 'Class'.
-Feature 'Class' is the response variable and it takes value ```1 in case of fraud and 0 otherwise```.
+Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.